📍9 Best Places To Watch Brisbane Riverfire For Viewing & Photography. (2025.)

 4. Captain Burke Park.

 If you like to be right up in the action, then Captain Burke Park is the ultimate place to be.
 Sitting riverfront just west of the Story Bridge’s southern pylon, this is the closest you can get to it without being in the water.
 Even though that would be awesome, doing that is probably illegal, but getting to see the fireworks explode above and cascade off the front side of Brisbane’s most iconic landmark from such a close vantage point during the city’s biggest event is as mesmerising and intense as it seems.
-I would recommend b though, as the sudden booming sounds aren’t good for the eardrums and the smoke emission isn’t good for the lungs.
+I would recommend taking earplugs, though, as the sudden booming sounds aren’t good for the eardrums, and the smoke emission isn’t good for the lungs.

 Captain Burke Park is one of the best places to watch the fireworks up close.